Team-YZ/PokemonRedRL/README.md

-# A RL agents to play Pokemon Red
+# RL agents to play Pokemon Red

 ## Running the Pretrained Model Interactively 🎮
 🐍 Python 3.10+ is recommended.
 Other versions may work but have not been tested.